BOARD MEMBERS & STAFF

 The family enjoys spending time in the mountains whenever they get a chance to get away.

 Dawn is a native to the state of Wyoming.
 She graduated from Kelly Walsh High School, attend Casper College and the University of Wyoming.
 She moved to the Cheyenne area in 1998.
 Dawn joined Cheyenne LEADS as the Office Manager in October of 2016.
 Prior to that she worked for McGee, Hearne & Paiz, LLP as a Senior Accountant Technician for just shy of eleven years.
 She has a wide variety of bookkeeping experience including not for profit, medical office, retail and close to 10 years of financial institution experience.

 Outside of work Dawn enjoys the outdoors, hiking, boating, fishing and camping.
-Between Dawn and her fiancée, Darryl they have 4 children and 6 grandchildren with another expected the summer of 2020.
+Between Dawn and her husband, Darryl they have 4 children and 7 grandchildren.

 Laurie Farkas is a Wyoming native, graduated from Cheyenne’s East High School and then the University of Wyoming, majoring in Communication.
 Laurie began a career in broadcasting with CBS affiliate KGWN-TV-5.
 Laurie has also worked for EchoStar Corporation/DISH Network as the producer and anchor of DISH Network News, Greater Cheyenne Chamber of Commerce as the Director of Marketing and Communication, and then later became Vice President of the Cheyenne Chamber of Commerce.